RTurney/CV/README.md

 ## [Personal profile](#personal-profile):

-Junior full stack developer with an interest in both frontend and backend development.
-I have recently switched from a career in Biological sciences to software development with the aid of Makers 12-week bootcamp.
-This bootcamp has helped me advance from an interested self-taught amateur to a confident junior developer.
+Ex-biologist turned software developer.
+I specialise in Mobile development utilising React Native, but I am also well-versed in Swift and the development of iOS applications.
+I am interested in both full stack development but am more experienced with front-end development due to my experiences at AND digital.
+Outside of mobile application development, I am also experinced in website development utilising either Javascript or Ruby.

 I am a driven and hardworking individual with a keen mind for problem solving.
 I have excellent communication skills, both written and spoken, priding myself on my ability to help others understand complex or difficult concepts.
 I am always eager to expand my existing knowledge and skillset, either through self-led learning or courses.
 I am quick to grasp new concepts and apply them to my existing skillset.
 I am always happy to meet new people and enjoy working in a team.
 I believe I am a good team member, who is always ensuring that every team member feels included and part of the team's decisions.

-I am now currently looking for a role in London/Reading/Cambridge which will allow me to further consolidate and develop my programming knowledge, as well as gain exposure to current business practices.
+I am now currently looking for a role in London/Reading/Cambridge which will allow me to further develop and progress my career in mobile software development.
+I am excited to meet any new challenges and look forward to hearing from you.

 ## [Projects](#projects):